EthanDotLog/copy-terminal-profile/README.md

 The profile you grab can either be sent online, stored on a drive, or uploaded on git - then applied to any terminal you wish!

 ## Copy The Original Profile
-*copy the gnome-terminal profiles from one system*
+*copy the gnome-terminal profiles from original machine*

     $ dconf dump /org/gnome/terminal/legacy/profiles:/ > gnome-terminal-profiles.dconf